kt3k/elapsed2/README.md

 elapsed2
 ========

-Readability improvement of nested `setTimeout`s.
+Readability improvement of nested use of `setTimeout`.

 Usage
 -----